Canadian Forces Seek to Build Excellence in Foreign Flight Training

 “DND’s thrust in all of this training is to market Canada as a center of excellence for flying training… NFTC is a major linchpin in that.
 But the missing ingredient was really a marketable primary multi-engine and helicopter training component.
 Obviously, now they will have that.”

-Bombardier had lobbied hard for continuation of its CFTS contract, even to the extent of submitting objections and requesting a new competition when it became clear that Allied Wings was likely to win.
-With the formal contract announcement, however, the competition appears to be truly over.
-David Jurkowski, Bombardier Military Aviation Training’s VP of Government Relations and Business Development, told Training & Simulation Journal that Bombardier has no plans to challenge the contract award.
-The company will lay off 30 employees, along with another 148 workers associated with subcontractors.
+Bombardier had lobbied hard for continuation of its CFTS primary training contract, even to the extent of submitting objections and requesting a new competition when it became clear that Allied Wings was likely to win.
+With the formal contract announcement, however, David Jurkowski, Bombardier Military Aviation Training’s VP of Government Relations and Business Development, told Training & Simulation Journal that Bombardier has no plans to challenge the contract award.
+The company laid off 30 employees, along with another 148 workers associated with subcontractors.

-Bomardier is still in charge of NFTC under the joint venture terms, however, and is in the process of providing its CF-18 advanced distributed combat training system to the Royal Canadian Air Force.
+Bombardier is still in charge of NFTC jet training under the joint venture terms, however, and is in the process of providing its CF-18 advanced distributed combat training system to the Royal Canadian Air Force.

-Meanwhile, the Liberal Party also announced a pre-election promise to spend $25 million on buying and installing electronic flight equipment at Canadian Forces Bay Goose Bay, which had been a key center for NATO low-level flight & electronic warfare training.
-Many of Canada’s NATO allies have scaled back training in light of shrinking military budgets, but it’s hoped that recent price drops and a pledge of an additional $5 million to market the base abroad, and promised to keep foreign military training alive at CFB Goose Bay for at least five years after expiration of the NATO training agreement in March 2006.
+Nor is this all Canada has to offer.
+On Canada’s northeast coast, the Liberal Party also announced a pre-election promise in 2005 to spend $25 million on buying and installing electronic flight equipment at Canadian Forces Bay Goose Bay, which had been a key center for NATO low-level flight & electronic warfare training.
+Many of Canada’s NATO allies have scaled back training in light of shrinking military budgets, but it was hoped that recent price drops and a pledge of an additional $5 million to market the base abroad, and promised to keep foreign military training alive at CFB Goose Bay for at least 5 years after expiration of the NATO training agreement in March 2006.

-Their Conservative Party opponents noted that the Liberal plan involved no commitment of Canadian forces, and proposed to station a 600-person rapid response battalion in Labrador, plus a squadron of unmanned surveillance aircraft, in order to augment these improvements.
-Whichever party wins, Goose Bay can be expected to remain among Canada’s available air training assets for at least the next five years.
+Their Conservative Party opponents noted that the Liberal plan involved no commitment of Canadian forces, and proposed to station a 600-person rapid response battalion in Labrador, plus a squadron of unmanned surveillance aircraft, in order to augment these improvements at CFB Goose Bay.
+Whichever party wins, Goose Bay can be expected to remain among Canada’s available air training assets for at least the next five years [DID: The Conservatives won, and Goose Bay has].

 Abundant space, in a vast country.
 A long history of providing foreign pilot training.
 A multicultural society.
 Advanced technology and training, including simulation strength (CAE remains headquartered in Canada).
 Canada has a lot going for it on this front, and may be putting all of the pieces of the puzzle together at last.
-The question is, how many other countries will be buying?
+The question is, how many other countries will be buying in the coming years?

 Additional Readings & Sources